-Swedish Idioms Round Two, Go to Hekla and Fox Sleep Posted by Chelsea B on Oct 29, 2020 in Culture, Literature, Living in Sweden, Swedish Language, The Swedish blog team
+Swedish Idioms Round Two, Go to Hekla and Fox Sleep Posted by Chelsea B on Oct 29, 2020 in Culture, Living in Sweden, Swedish Language

 Last week, I wrote about some common idioms that you’re bound to hear in every day Swedish.
 In doing research for that post, I discovered some rather obscure ones too.
 I’ll share some of those in this post as well as share the origin stories behind a couple of classic idioms.
 Nu kör vi!
 Let’s go!